 Jurisdiction Variation in accordance with Jurisdictional policy Queensland (1) An Interval Meter installed at a connection point where the flow of electricity is less than 100MWh per annum will be read as an Accumulation Meter unless the metering installation is classified as types 1 to 4.
 (2) Subject to (3), an Interval Meter installed for a Queensland Market Customer where the flow of electricity is greater than or equal to 100 MWh per annum must be read as a remotely read Interval Meter.
-(3) Notwithstanding (2), an Interval Meter installed where the flow of electricity is greater than or equal to 100 MWh per annum and where the connection point has never had an customer with a negotiated retail contract will be read as an Accumulation Meter by the metering data provider.
-(4) Once interval metering data is transferred to AEMO, the Interval Meter must continue to be read as an Interval Meter unless the NMI is reclassified from a NMI equal to or greater than 100 MWh per annum to a NMI less than 100 MWh per annum, in which case the Interval Meter may be read as an Accumulation Meter.
-(5) A LNSP is permitted to read the metering installation for its own purpose provided the reading schedule is coordinated with the metering coordinator.
+(3) Notwithstanding (2), an Interval Meter installed where the flow of electricity is greater than or equal to 100 MWh per annum and where the connection point has never had a customer with a negotiated retail contract will be read as an Accumulation Meter by the metering data provider.
+(4) A LNSP is permitted to read the metering installation for its own purpose provided the reading schedule is coordinated with the metering coordinator.

-- (f) Subject to the dates specified in clause 13.2(c)[Vic], for type 5 metering installations (excluding sample profile meters for the purposes of developing the CLPs in accordance with section 13.3 of Metrology Procedure: Part B), the MC must: - (i) ensure that interval metering data is collected from a metering installation in accordance with the Service Level Procedure (MDP); and - (ii) use reasonable endeavours to ensure that interval metering data is collected from every type 5 metering installation once every three months and that this metering data is transferred to the metering data services database. - (g) For type 6 metering installations, the MC must: - (i) ensure that accumulated energy data is collected from metering installations in accordance with the Service Level Procedure (MDP); and - (ii) use reasonable endeavours to ensure that accumulated energy data is collected from every type 6 metering installation once every three months and that this metering data is transferred to the metering data services database. - (h) An MC must use reasonable endeavours to ensure that energy data is collected from a type 4A, 5 or 6 metering installation and transferred to the relevant metering data services database no more than two business days prior to, or two business days subsequent to, the Scheduled Reading Date for that metering installation. - (i) This requirement only applies to the Jurisdiction specified in the following table:
+- (f) For type 5 metering installations (excluding sample profile meters for the purposes of developing the CLPs in accordance with section 13.3 of Metrology Procedure: Part B), the MC must: - ensure that interval metering data is collected from a metering installation in accordance with the Service Level Procedure (MDP); and - (ii) use reasonable endeavours to ensure that interval metering data is collected from every type 5 metering installation once every three months and that this metering data is transferred to the metering data services database. - (g) For type 6 metering installations, the MC must: - ensure that accumulated energy data is collected from metering installations in accordance with the Service Level Procedure (MDP); and - (ii) use reasonable endeavours to ensure that accumulated energy data is collected from every type 6 metering installation once every three months and that this metering data is transferred to the metering data services database. - (h) An MC must use reasonable endeavours to ensure that energy data is collected from a type 4A, 5 or 6 metering installation and transferred to the relevant metering data services database no more than two business days prior to, or two business days subsequent to, the Scheduled Reading Date for that metering installation. - (i) This requirement only applies to the Jurisdiction specified in the following table: